 Friends and Colleagues in Ministry,

 Our current monthly contemplative days [3rd Saturday of each month, at various churches, which we call “Going Deeper”] continues to be strong, with good attendance, as we are building a contact list of those interested in contemplative practices.
-If you aren’t currently on that contact list, and want to be, let Douglas know.
-And we are beginning to plan silent retreats and weekend retreats around various topics, etc.
+October’s Going Deeper will feature a 3rd session on the Enneagram, and in November, Douglas will be introducing the “Welcoming Prayer” contemplative practice.
+If you aren’t currently on the contact list, and want to be, let Douglas know.

 We are both thankful for the energy and health to stay in the rhythm of our current ministry assignments.
-Douglas is set to retire [for the 3rd time!] at the end of 2019.
+Douglas is set to retire on his birthday in August 2019.
 As many of you know, Catherine’s current boss, Bishop Dan, with whom she loves working, is retiring at the end of this year.
 What is next for her is still to be revealed.
 We both hope to stay active with CFDM Affiliates as we are able, and Catherine is having increasing invitations to do workshops and seminars, especially around Celtic Spirituality.
 She remains open to hearing her next call when it becomes clear.
 Until then, we continue to wait, as patiently as possible, for the future to come to us, instead of trying to make something happen.

 Douglas & Catherine Gregg